A step-by-step guide for comparing credit cards and getting a balance transfer with Commonwealth Bank.

 Note that it’s your responsibility to continue to make payments on your old accounts while the balance transfer is being processed.
 It's also up to you to close your old account if you don’t intend to use it and want to avoid the costs that come with its maintenance, such as annual fees.

-Once you have your card, it’s time to start consolidating!
-If you haven’t already, create a budget that you can follow during the promotional period.
-Avoid using this card for purchases and always remember that your goal is to repay the entire balance before the introductory offer expires.
-Good luck!
+Once the card has been approved and the debt has been moved to your CommBank account, you can start paying it off.
+If you haven’t already, create a budget that you can follow during the introductory period (when applicable).
+Also avoid using the card for purchases and always remember that your goal is to repay the entire balance before the introductory offer expires.